 One fun app feature we were interested to play with was the built-in music visualizer.
 The idea was that your lights would play along with the music.
 It appears to work by using the mic on your phone to pick up sound in the room.
 Unfortunately, it just didn’t work right.
 The lights didn’t seem to sync up at all to the music and there appeared to be considerable lag.
 There are however some third party apps that we’ve seen promising reviews on, but for now, you might as well forget this feature.

 Bulbs Performed Admirably

 One thing we’ve always respected about LIFX is they seem to use quality materials in their bulbs.
-The LIFX Mini is no exception.
+The A19 Mini is no exception.
 Rated as a 60-watt equivalent (it only uses 9 watts), LIFX states the bulb will output 800 lumens.
-This appears true on it’s default setting which is impressive for a compact bulb.
+This appears true on it’s default setting, which is impressive for a compact bulb.
 Since each model is slightly different, we figured we’d breakdown their performance individually.

 LIFX Mini – The standard model is a multicolor bulb that is both dimmable and tunable.
 Like previous iterations, this bulb produces rich colors across the spectrum.
 It’s one of the best quality color LED bulbs on the market and I’d even rank it ahead of the Hue when it comes to color.

 LIFX Mini White – This LED bulb works as a 60W equivalent dimmable bulb that illuminates at a soft white temperature (2700K).
 The output was consistent and matched name brand 60W equivalent LED bulbs we’ve used before.
 It’s your standard dimmable light bulb with smart features attached.